mathiasverraes/15yearsddd/manuscript/anita-kvamme/essay.md

-# Domain Driven Design as Usability for Coders (by Anita Kvamme)
+# Domain Driven Design as Usability for Coders

 ## My Way into Modelling
 Having a usability background, I learned years ago about a model which stated that if you are able to communicate the functionality by using a design model which reflects the user´s mental model, you are more likely to get a system with a high degree of usability.
 This model is probably best known from Don Norman famous book The Design of Everyday Things published back in 1988.

 A mental model is what the user believes they know about the system at hand.
-The users´ mental model for a business solution will be influenced both on the users´ mental model of the business and their model of how these types of solutions typically work.
+The users´ mental model for a business solution will be influenced by both theirs mental model of the business and their model of how these types of solutions typically work.

 The user unconsciously exploits this model to predict the system´s behavior.
 In order to design a solution with high degree of usability, the designer model must be as close as possible to the user´s mental model.
 That way, a user will be more likely to correctly predict how the solution works.

 As a UX person I love usability testing where users are thinking aloud when they perform their tasks, since this gives me a sneak peek into how they are thinking and by that getting real insights into theirs mental model.
-This insight can be exploited to adjust the designer´s model, and for me chasing the ultimate designer model, was my door to into the word of modelling
+This insight can be exploited to adjust the designer´s model, and for me chasing the ultimate designer model, was my door to into the world of modelling.
 ![](../images/anita-kvamme/SneakPeekIntoMentalModel.png)

 Many years later the company I worked for had hired Eric Evans himself to help us using DDD.
 I clearly remember him on stage of our biggest auditorium asking if anyone had any stories about modelling to share.
 There I was, having the stories based on years of experience with user interface design, but lacking the courage to share them.